 When you realize how much of a brand is just a tight distribution of outcomes, you see that powerful brands can be built on top of subpar products.

-No multi-national coffee company will ever make a killing on light roast coffee.
-I would argue that even the light roast Starbucks and others offer are extremely low-quality.
+No multinational coffee company will ever make a killing on light roast coffee.
+I’d argue that even the light roasts offered by Starbucks and others are extremely low quality.

-So the next time you’re in Costa Rica — or any other coffee-producing country for that matter — get a cup of light roast coffee.
-You might be shocked by just how flavorful it is.
+The next time you’re in Costa Rica — or any other coffee-producing country for that matter — get a cup of light roast.
+You’ll be shocked by just how flavorful it is.